yuyahcodes/yuyahcodes/README.md

 ### Hey, I'm Yusuph 👋🏽

-I'm a 25-year-old developer based in Tanzania, and I'm passionate about crafting digital experiences.
+I'm a 25-year-old Developer based in Tanzania, and I'm passionate about crafting digital experiences.

 - Check out my [website](https://yuyah.vercel.app/) to learn more about me.
 - Explore my [blog](https://yuyahcodes.hashnode.dev/) where I share insights and learnings.